Chairman of Governors

 I am an electrical engineer by profession, and work locally for National Grid as an operational manager at the Electricity National Control Centre.

 I joined the Governing Body in September 2016 as a Parent Governor.
 My daughter started at Whiteknights in 2014 in Reception and in the following 2 years I saw great developments in the approach and teaching within Key Stage 1.
 I work in the chemical industry for a consultancy company and am on a training panel for professionals in my discipline.
 By joining the Governors, I hope to be able to bring my experiences of the external working world to help the school to be well placed to support its pupils achieve their maximum potential.
-It is a particularly exciting time to be a Governor as the school embarks on its journey to become an Academy.

 After 30 years of working in the information and library sector I am now working part-time in a totally different field.
 This leaves me time to devote to my governing responsibilities and I look forward to working in partnership with the other governors to ensure that Whiteknights provides the best possible education for all the children.